Rye bread

 Rye bread is a type of bread made with various proportions of flour from rye grain.
 It can be light or dark in color, depending on the type of flour used and the addition of coloring agents, and is typically denser than bread made from wheat flour.
 Compared to white bread, it is higher in fiber, darker in color, and stronger in flavor.
 The world's largest exporter of rye bread is Poland.

 Rye bread was considered a staple through the Middle Ages.
-Many different types of rye grain have come from north-central, western, and eastern European countries such as Iceland, Germany, Austria, Denmark, Sweden, Norway, Finland, Estonia, Latvia, Lithuania, Poland, Belarus, Ukraine, Russia, the Netherlands, Belgium, France, and the Czech Republic, and it is also a specialty in the canton of Valais in Switzerland.
+Many different types of rye grain have come from north-central, western, and eastern European countries such as Iceland, Germany, Poland, Austria, Denmark, Sweden, Norway, Finland, Estonia, Latvia, Lithuania, Belarus, Ukraine, Russia, the Netherlands, Belgium, France, and the Czech Republic, and it is also a specialty in the canton of Valais in Switzerland.

 Archaeobotanical discoveries in Britain and Ireland show it was in use in both areas since at least the early Iron Age.
-However, evidence of sustained intentional cultivation, especially before this, is uncertain.
+However, evidence of sustained intentional cultivation, especially before then, is uncertain.
 Rye cultivation in Britain and Ireland became relatively uncommon in the 1700s due to a shift in farming techniques and technology during the Second Agricultural Revolution.